8 Questions Interviewers Should Be Asking

 4. Can you share specifics on a time that you have failed?
 What did you learn from the experience?

-Everyone has shortcomings and is bound to fail at some point or another in their professional lives.
-While sharing a failure isn’t the first thing that a potential candidate will what to do, it provides a chance for a truly authentic and impactful answer, the most important part being the lessons that such failures allowed for.
+Everyone has shortcomings and is bound to fail at some point in their professional lives.
+While sharing a failure isn’t the first thing a potential candidate will want to do, it provides a chance for a truly authentic and impactful answer—the most important part being the lessons such failures allowed.

-5. What is the most important attribute for a successful person?
+5. What is the most important attribute of a successful person?
 Do you think you have that attribute?

-The definition of “success” varies from person to person – this can be a good question to not only establish someone’s values, but also determine whether those values match that of your company and its culture.
+The definition of success varies from person to person—it can be a good question to establish someone’s values and determine whether those values match those of your company and its culture.

 6. What will make you love coming to work here every day?

 Every company wants employees who are engaged in their work.
 Knowing the expectations of potential employees can help you know whether or not they would be a good fit for your company.

 7. What’s the accomplishment—professional or personal—you are most proud of?

 This really allows the candidate to shine while showcasing their values.
 It also prompts for a specific example, which is always helpful when trying to find the best fit for a certain role.